|Program Office||Administration on Children, Youth and Families (ACYF), Family and Youth Services Bureau (FYSB).|

-The purpose of this legislation is to assist Tribes Tribal organizations, nonprofit private organizations approved by Tribes and States in supporting the establishment, maintenance, and expansion of programs and projects to prevent incidents of family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.
+The purpose of this legislation is to assist Tribes Tribal organizations, nonprofit private organizations approved by Tribes and States in supporting the establishment, maintenance, and expansion of programs and projects to prevent incidents of family violence and to provide immediate shelter and related Start Printed Page 15281assistance for victims of family violence and their dependents.

 Tribes face unique circumstances and obstacles when responding to family violence.
 The particular legal relationship of the United States to Indian Tribes creates a Federal trust responsibility to assist Tribal governments in safeguarding the lives of Indian victims of family violence.

 During FY 2008, the Department of Health and Human Services (HHS) made 257 grants to States and Tribes or Tribal organizations.
 HHS also made 53 family violence grant awards to non-profit State Domestic Violence Coalitions.
 In addition, HHS supports the Sacred Circle, National Resource Center to End Violence Against Native Women.